Supreme Court Upholds Indiana Provision Mandating Fetal Burial Or Cremation

 Opinions of the court: Probable cause is enough

 There are about a dozen major cases the court is set to decide on by the end of June, but the court did not rule on any of those Tuesday.
-It did issue one that essentially said if there's probable cause for an arrest, that's good enough and someone cannot sue if they think their First Amendment rights were being infringed upon.
+It did issue one that essentially said if there's probable cause for an arrest, that's good enough, and someone cannot sue if they think their First Amendment rights were being infringed upon.